thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

 You will see the new **home** and **work** key pairs.

-You can export this identity for other users like this...
+You can export these identities to other users like this...

 <pre>
 bee export user home --from-keypair --output-file export-home.txt
 </pre>

-To reference this identity when creating a bundle, just specify it with the **--from** flag...
+To reference this identity when creating a bundle, specify it with the **--from** flag...

 <pre>
 bee bundle --input-source console --output-file test --from home --to Bob
 </pre>

-The other user would import your identity as usual and then reference it when opening the bundle, like this...
+The other user would import your identity like it would for any user, and then reference it when opening the bundle, like this...

 <pre>
 bee open --input-file test.bcomb --output-target console --from home
 </pre>

-Of course, the other use would probably use a different name for your identity than just "**home**".
+Of course, the other use may use a different name for your identity than just "**home**", such as "BobHome" or something like that.

 Using this process, you can add as many identities in a single profile as you wish.
 You can remove them using **bee remove keypair**.

 ## Using multiple profiles
-Bumblebee allows you to create any number of profiles.
+_BumbleBee_ allows you to create any number of profiles.
 Each profile provides its own security context of user and key pair stores.
-So, any particular profile only sees the users and key pair identities that were setup in that profile.
+So, any particular profile only sees the users and key pair identities that were set up in that profile.

 For example, instead of creating new identities for **work** and **home** in the same profile as we did in the prior example, we can create completely separate profiles for work and home.

-To do so, simply create a new profile with the following command.
-This is the same process as the **init** command, so you can answer the questions as you would when creating the default environment.
+To do so, create a new profile with the following command.
+This is the same process as the **init** command that we demonstrated earlier, so you can answer the questions as you would like when creating the new profile's environment.

 <pre>
 bee add profile home